ishoman/captstone-planning/README.md

 1. NPM
 2. ReactJS
 3. Redux-React
-4. React-Router.
+4. React-Router
 5. CSS
-6. Sketch (for Wireframing)
+6. Sketch
 7. JavaScript
+8. Ruby?
+(Will research incorporating a basic database for storing product data)

 If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.